keithhubner/100-days-of-code/log.md

 ### Day 10: June 30, 2021
 **Today's Progress**:
 - Starting to look at new recipes project
-- Playing with Bootstrap for imitial page layouts
+- Playing with Bootstrap for initial page layouts
 - Designing recipe submission form
 - Adding and removing ingredients
 - Adding and removing steps